Jaliborc/rt-percept/README.md

 To use this code, the location of the dataset and other parameters can be controlled by modifying the `config.json` file.
 This repository comes with 3 example python scripts:
 * `train.py` - trains a new FLIP predictive model
-* `preview-metrics.py` - renders ground truth data of all the tested metrics in transformed space for a given view
+* `preview-metrics.py` - renders ground truth of all the tested metrics in transformed space for a given view
 * `preview-vrs.py` - compares VRS render decisions using JNFLIP with using a trained JNFLIP  model on a given view

 ## Citation